WorkingMediumSwitzerland

 Frequently Asked Questions

-Is the Appenzell Cattle good for apartment living?
+Is the Appenzell Cattle a good apartment dog?

 Is the Appenzell Cattle good for first-time owners?